Unjust Deserts, part 4

 Part of the mesa looked to have somehow broken off, leaving a clean wedge shaped slice missing from the mountain.
 The missing wedge had somehow, improbably, fallen neatly backwards and sideways to create a sort of ramp with a criss crossing path to the top.
 Leading partway up the ramp was a hill of loose rock.

 “Well Kevin, looks like we have a bit of a climb ahead.”

 He’d had to dismount Kevin halfway up, and take the lead.

 Kevin was skittish, flapping her wings and beeping nervously as they made their way.
 She was nervous, looking back and below them, apparently this was the highest up she'd ever been.
-Once they reached midway though, up past the calcite layer and onto the red rock, they found it was much easier going when it turned into a smooth path wide enough for three or four people was carved into the mountainside.
+Once they reached midway though, up past the calcite layer and onto the red rock, they found it was much easier going when it turned into a smooth path carved wide enough into the mountainside for three or four people to walk abreast.

 Beck’s heart pounded.
 He had no idea what was up there, which set off his anxiety.
 But again, he went back to the simple thought: why would the person who saved his life send him off to this place?
 He remembered rule 3 and though it wasn’t easy, decided to trust, take a chance.

 Three quarters of the way up, the pair walked into a cloud.